JJ/perl6em/txt/0-intro.md

 a minority of the content.
 Most chapters that deal with Perl 6 could be rewritten using any other language, preferably a new, cool language such as Go or Rust.
 I, or someone, might do it some day.
-But for the time being, let us be content with Perl 6.
+But for the time being, let us be content with the Perl 6 content.
 Which is also new and cool.

 <a id="orga5b1f02"></a>

-# ℵ - Principles
+# Principles

-A few principles that inspire this (book|booklet|manual|you name it), originally conceived to help non-programmers get into Perl 6
+A few principles that inspire this (book|booklet|manual|you name it), originally conceived to help non-programmers get into Perl 6.

 <a id="org4fce13a"></a>